-BA World Performance is aimed at students who have an interest in performance but want to go above and beyond the definition of “actor” in the traditional sense.
-The course interests students with a thirst for cultural experiences and a broader context of performance than that traditionally offered in a conservatoire program.
+BA World Performance is aimed at students who have an interest in performance but want to go above and beyond the definition of “professional actor” in the traditional sense.
+Typically, it will interest students who are drawn towards complimentary performance art tradition in a world context.

-The first year offers a foundation of skills for study and performance, as well as an exploration of World Theatre forms and comparative performance theory.
+The first year offers a foundation of skills for study and performance, as well as the key academic tasks of assimilating and recording information.
 There is a study of the role of music in world performance, allowing students to engage from the outset with a range of cultural influences and to experiment with their own performance interests and abilities, and to broaden their knowledge of different cultural contexts of performance.
 Students gain a foundation in Western performance practices as a strong point of relation to the more intensive multicultural performance training they experience in the Second Year.

-In the second year, work is centred on a set of case studies, such as Chinese, Balinese, Japanese, or African performance styles which allow students to gain and demonstrate a broad base of knowledge of different traditions, approaches and issues in world performance, while at the same time developing and applying a significant level of performance skill.
+In the second year, work is centred on a set of case studies which allow students to gain and demonstrate a broad base of knowledge of different traditions, approaches and issues in world performance, while at the same time developing and applying a significant level of performance skill.
 There is an opportunity to work intensively with visiting practitioners, resident in Southend, in a non-Western or intercultural performance form.
 This work culminates in a major performance.
 During this year students also increase their competence and confidence as independent researchers, conducting independent study and presenting the results orally and in written form.